Death toll climbs to 11 in Florida condo collapse, 150 missing - Up News Info

 Jadallah said searchers have heard some sounds, such as tapping or scratching, that could possibly be made by a survivor, though he acknowledged they could also be caused by shifting metal.

-A 2018 engineer’s report found serious concrete deterioration in the underground parking garage and major damage in a slab beneath the pool deck.
+The 2018 engineer’s report found severe concrete erosion in the underground parking garage and major damage in a slab beneath the pool deck.
 The report’s author, Frank Morabito, wrote that the deterioration would “expand exponentially” if not repaired.

 Advertisement